-Humanities Texas and the Lyndon Baines Johnson Library and Museum celebrated the 40th anniversary of the National Endowment for the Humanities with a public program on October 27, 2005, at the LBJ School of Public Affairs Bass Lecture Hall.
+Humanities Texas and the LBJ Presidential Library celebrated the 40th anniversary of the National Endowment for the Humanities with a public program on October 27, 2005, at the LBJ School of Public Affairs Bass Lecture Hall.

 NEH Chairman Bruce Cole and former chairmen Joseph D. Duffey, William R. Ferris, and Sheldon Hackney reflected on their leadership of the NEH and the Endowment’s contribution to the intellectual and cultural life of the nation.
 Betty Sue Flowers, director of the LBJ Library and Museum, moderated the panel discussion.